 Section 2.6 Gym

 - The Committee seeks to ensure that all members of The JCR are able to use the gym and the equipment therein.
-The Committee is therefore currently seeking to provide:
+The Committee is therefore considering the possibility of providing periods of time during which the gym will be reserved for the exclusive use of certain individuals - namely, self-defining women and non-binary students.

 - The Committee seeks to emphasise that all members of The JCR should use the gym safely and in line with the guidelines provided by College.
 In realisation of this: